shafik/shafik.github.io/_posts/2023-08-29-auto-auto-auto.md

 // A function taking as an argument
 // a function pointer to a function
-// returnung a type A
+// returning a type A
 void g(T);

 // An example of calling g with f